Most wills have the same parts and components. The general parts of a will are:

 Payment of Creditors

 Some wills direct that the personal representative pay creditors.
 Such language is not necessary, because the personal representative will be required to follow state law in the payment of creditors.
-Indeed, if not drafted carefully, such creditor language could end requiring the personal representative to pay more creditors and claims than state law would otherwise require.
+Indeed, if not drafted carefully, such creditor language could end up requiring the personal representative to pay more creditors and claims than state law would otherwise require.